 Estate and Family Trusts That Works For YouBook an Initial Call

 Do you have the resources necessary for covering medical expenses incurred by a serious accident?
 Will your insurance pay for long-term care in a nursing home if a loved one develops a chronic and debilitating illness?

 Finding affordable care when the unexpected happens is stressful and frightening.
 Local health departments try to help, but often lack the manpower and resources to follow through with assistance services.

-If you are caught in this type of situation, please contact the Hackensack, NJ law office of Giro & Associates for immediate help with determining the best options for long-term care.
+If you are caught in this type of situation, please contact the River Edge, NJ law office of Giro & Associates for immediate help with determining the best options for long-term care.
 You can see how your loved one may qualify for financial support from different Medicaid programs.

 Recent information about the cost of long-term healthcare in New Jersey comes from Genworth's Cost of Care Survey (2021):

 The median yearly cost of private nursing home rooms in the U.S. is about $106,000, with annual increases near four percent.
 Where can a person with a low income and limited resources find the means to pay for such a high cost in long-term medical care?

 Medicaid is a federally supported health insurance program for low-income individuals of all ages.
 The U.S. Department of Health and Human Services leaves it up to each state to determine eligibility guidelines for Medicaid.

 Eligibility requirements for Medicaid in New Jersey include: